2.1 - Data pipelines

 Provide valid AWS credentials for the **Access key ID** and **Secret access key**.
 Invalid AWS credentials do not allow you to edit a data pipeline.

-Edit a data pipeline
+Edit a data pipeline using Kafka data source

 After creating a data pipeline, you can edit the details to suit your requirements.
 To edit a data pipeline, do the following:

-Clone a data pipeline
+Clone a data pipeline using AWS object store

 You can create a clone or replica of an existing data pipeline.
 The configurations of the existing data pipeline are copied to the cloned data pipeline.
 You can edit these configuration settings in the cloned data pipeline.

-The Create a pipeline page displays.
+The Create a pipeline page is displayed.

 - In the Pipeline name field, enter the name of the pipeline.